isislovecruft/patternsinthevoid/content/travel/congress-with-only-one-c.md

 > the results of which will be published as open data."

 So many friendly buzzwords.
 How could she possibly be against *all of the buzzwords*?
-Immediately, Winters says, *"And what about porn?"* I thought that she'd misheard me, so I said, *"I'm sorry?"*
+Immediately, Winters asks, *"And what about porn?"* I thought that she'd misheard me, so I said, *"I'm sorry?"*

 > "What about porn?"

 > "Uh… I'm afraid I don't understand the context.
-What *about* porn?"
+What **about** porn?"

+I refrained from asking what kind of porn she was into.

 > "Does your tool provide people a way to get around blocks?"